 Recommended flies, epoxy buzzers fished slow or static, emergers, CDC, damsels.
 For dry fly enthusiasts the Whinney fish are free rising making it a great match the hatch fishery with its excellent fly life.
 After my successful visit I knew for sure that the loch was well stocked with quality fish and that there were fish of a good size present.
 Pity I didn't hook into a blue, they are great fighting fish, maybe next time.

-Whinney Loch run by Ted and Tina Wise is at Whinney Farm, West Loch Road, Coldingham, Berwickshire, TD14 5QE.
+Whinney Loch is at Whinney Farm, West Loch Road, Coldingham, Berwickshire, TD14 5QE.
 E-mail wise.westloch@btinternet*.com (please note that the email address is disabled to avoid spamming, just delete the *) or call 01890 771838.

-There are catch and release and catch and keep permits which vary from £5 for 2 hour catch and release (4 fish), £9 for 4 hours (8 fish), £13 for 6 hours (12 fish) and £9 to keep 1 fish and release 4, £15 for 2 fish then release 6, and £21 for 3 fish then release 9.
+There are catch and release and catch and keep permits which vary from 2 hour catch and release (4 fish) to 6 hours (12 fish) and keep 1 fish and release 4, £ 2 fish then release 6, 3 fish then release 9.
 Any fish killed over the limit or when fishing catch and release are charged for at £2 per pound up to £6 maximum and all brown trout are to be returned.
 To avoid cross contamination from other fisheries Whinney provides landing nets.